 Best time to visit Dharamshala Mcleodganj

-In terms of photography, the months of July, August and September will be the best.
-Scenery in these months is at its greatest with lush green hills all around.
+In terms of photography, the months of July, August, and September will be the best.
+The scenery in these months is at its greatest with lush green hills all around.
 But it is also the time when the monsoon season can wreak havoc in the area.
 It can sometimes rain non-stop for days causing landslides and blocking roads.
 If you do not want to risk it, then avoid traveling in the monsoon season.

 For a budget trip as well, July to September and November will be best because it is off-season and you can get a good deal at hotels.
 For the purpose of trekking, March to May and then October and November are the best months to visit.